Grading and Progress System

 Students at this institution receiving Federal funds will be eligible to receive Title IV aid for the maximum one-and-one half times the number of weeks required for completion of their program if they meet the requirements described in the preceding paragraphs and all Title IV eligibility criteria.

 Veterans and persons eligible for veteran's benefits whose grade point average is below a 2.0 will be placed on probation for a maximum of 2 quarters.
 If their grade point average is below a 2.0 at the end if the probation period, veteran benefits going to them will be terminated.
-They will receive Title IV federal funding if they are eligable and in compliance with federal satisfactoyy progress standards.
+They will receive Title IV federal funding if they are eligible and in compliance with federal satisfactory progress standards.